 - Additional Counseling Careers and Licenses in South Carolina

 - South Carolina Counseling Career and Salary Information

 - Counseling Associations in South Carolina

 - Frequently Asked Questions

 How to Become a Counselor in South Carolina

 South Carolina requires that most types of professional counselors in the state have a valid license and a master’s degree in an area related to the practice area pursued.
+Many schools in South Carolina offer counseling programs to meet the state’s specific education requirements, though out-of-state programs may meet requirements in whole or in part.
 Prospective counselors should also be prepared to meet supervised work experience and exam requirements.

 1. Decide which area of counseling to pursue.

 First, you should decide on an area of counseling and a specific counseling license you’d like to pursue.
 The steps to licensure will vary depending on the type of counseling as each has different steps and educational requirements.
 Deciding on a specific area ahead of time will help you earn your counseling license as quickly and efficiently as possible.